 RST and OSC1 functions will be active on the PTA3 and PTA5 pins respectively as long as V{TST} is applied to the IRQ pin.
-If the IRQ pin is lowered (no longer V{TST}) then the chip will still be operating in monitor mode, but the pin functions will be determined by the settings in the configuration registers (see Chapter 5 Configuration Register (CONFIG)) when V{TST} was lowered.
+If the IRQ pin is lowered (no longer V{TST}) then the MCU will still be operating in monitor mode, but the pin functions will be determined by the settings in the configuration registers (see Chapter 5 Configuration Register (CONFIG) and 11.8.1 Oscillator Status and Control Register) when V{TST} was lowered.
 With V{TST} lowered, the BIH and BIL instructions will read the IRQ pin state only if IRQEN is set in the CONFIG2 register.